Fair Assortment Planning: Proof of Theorem

 Hence, the inequalities above should be equalities.
 We have that $S^\star$ is the optimal set for Problem \eqref{eqn:auxiliary-max-problem} and the optimal objective value is $f(A(S^\star)) = 1/4$.
 Reversely, if we find $S^\star = \argmax_{{S \subset [n]} \atop {|S| \leq K}} f(A(S))$ and $\max_{{S \subset [n]} \atop {|S| \leq K}} f(A(S)) = f(L) = \frac{1}{4}$, we must have that $A(S^\star) = \sum_{i \in S^\star} \alpha_i = L$, and $S^\star$ is thus a solution to the partition problem.
 The discussion above shows that we can reduce the partition problem to the instance of Problem \eqref{eqn:auxiliary-max-problem}.

 \textbf{Part 2.} Now, it suffices to show that the instance of Problem \eqref{eqn:auxiliary-max-problem} defined above can be solved using polynomially many instances of Problem \eqref{eq:subdual}.
 In particular, here we consider visibility-fair instances of Problem \eqref{eq:subdual} where $a_i = 0$ and $b_i = 1$ for all $i \in [n]$.
 We would also let all items have unit revenue, i.e., $r_i = 1$ for all $i \in [n]$.
-Such visibility-fair instances of Problem \eqref{eq:subdual} takes the following form:
+Such visibility-fair instances of Problem \eqref{eq:subdual} can be simplified into following form:

-where post-fairness revenue of item $i$ is $\r_i(\mathbf{z}) = 1$, post-fairness cost of item $i$ is $\c_i(\mathbf{z}) = c_i(\mathbf{z})$, and cost $c_i(\mathbf{z})$ is defined in Equation \eqref{eq:cost}.
+where post-fairness revenue of item $i$ is $\r_i(\mathbf{z}) = 1$, post-fairness cost of item $i$ is $\c_i(\mathbf{z}) = c_i(\mathbf{z})$, and cost $c_i(\mathbf{z})$ is defined in Section \ref{sec:dual}.
 Note that Problem \eqref{eqn:auxiliary-max-problem} only differs from such visibility-fair instance of Problem \eqref{eq:subdual} in the second term of the objective function, where $\mathbf{c}'$ can be any vector and does not depend on $\mathbf{z}$.

 Without loss of generality, assume that $\alpha_1 \geq \alpha_2 \geq \dots \geq \alpha_n$.
 Before proceeding, let us first make the following definitions. \begin{enumerate}[(1)] \item For every $k \in [n]$, let $(\subdualaux^{(k)})$ denote an instance of Problem \eqref{eqn:auxiliary-max-problem} with $k$ items, where $\mathbf{w} = (w_1, \dots, w_k) = (\alpha_1/L, \dots, \alpha_k/L)$, $\mathbf{c}' = (c'_1, \dots, c'_k) = (\alpha_1/4L, \dots, \alpha_k/L)$ and $K = n/2$.
-The instance of Problem \eqref{eqn:auxiliary-max-problem} that we considered in Part 1 of the proof is $(\subdualaux^{(n)})$. \item For every $k \in [n]$, let $(\subdual^{(k)})$ denote a visibility-fair instance of Problem \eqref{eq:subdual} with $k$ items, where $\mathbf{a} = \mathbf{0}, \mathbf{b} = \mathbf{1} = (1, \dots, 1), \mathbf{r} = \mathbf{1} = (1, \dots, 1), \mathbf{w} = (w_1, \dots, w_k) = (\alpha_1/L, \dots, \alpha_k/L), \mathbf{q} = \mathbf{w} $, and $K = n/2$.
+The instance of Problem \eqref{eqn:auxiliary-max-problem} that we considered in Part 1 of the proof is $(\subdualaux^{(n)})$. \item For every $k \in [n]$, let $(\subdual^{(k)})$ denote a visibility-fair instance of Problem \eqref{eq:subdual} with $k$ items, where $\mathbf{a} = \mathbf{0}, \mathbf{b} = \mathbf{1} = (1, \dots, 1), \mathbf{r} = \mathbf{1} = (1, \dots, 1), \mathbf{w} = (w_1, \dots, w_k) = (\alpha_1/L, \dots, \alpha_k/L)$, and $K = n/2$.
 We choose $\mathbf{z} = \mathbf{z}^{(k)}$ such that $c_i(\mathbf{z}^{(k)}) = c'_i = \alpha_i/4L$ for $i \in [k-1]$.
 Note that such $\mathbf{z}^{(k)}$ always exists, since the linear system

 can be written as

 where $x_{ij} = z^{(k)}_{ij} - z^{(k)}_{ji}$ for all $i < j$.
 The rows of this $(k-1)\times(k-1)(k-2)$ linear system are linearly independent, and hence there exists a feasible solution.
 However, via row operations, one can check that the values of $c_1(\mathbf{z}^{(k)}), \dots, c_{k-1}(\mathbf{z}^{(k)})$ uniquely determine the value of $c_k(\mathbf{z}^{(k)})$ to be